 What can be learned from the success of Smith & Loveless and United States Steel Corporation and from the failure of Bethel Steel Corporation?

 One is the ability to evaluate lucrative business ventures.
-Salt & Loveless is a great example on how the company was able to turn around the need for a much needed financial capital into an opportunity to grow and improve their product.
+Salt & Loveless is a great example of how the company was able to turn around the need for a much needed financial capital as an opportunity to grow and improve their product.
 United State Steel also utilized business ventures to keep the company afloat but it went wayward from its expertise—which is making steel.
 Though it was able to go back to its original line of business, the company has to start from square one to truly develop and go back to manufacturing steel.
 Its latter business shift made lucrative business and is now continually exploring on developing steel products.

 Third is to learn from the past mistakes of failed attempts.
 Bethlehem Steel lacks the wisdom to learn from its numerous business pitfalls.
-An aspect of this could be the management style of existing CEO.
-Increasing production, upgrading production system to further increase production was a continued cycle for the company.
+An aspect of this could be the management style of the existing CEO.
+Increasing production, upgrading production system to further increase production was a continuous cycle for the company.
 GM did not know any better and just took the lead of the Bethlehem Steel.

 U. S. Steel is now rediscovering that passion when they dissolve the USX conglomerate to go back to the steel industry.
 It can be a calculated business maneuver on their part, but nonetheless a good one.
 Bethlehem steel could have had the passion and innovation but lacks effective leaders to run its company.

 It cannot be denied that the steel industry greatly affects the totality of the country’s economy.
 It is with the country’s interest and that of the consumers of steel that productivity should be increased among steel companies.
 But on the other hand, steel companies would likely to prefer and produce below the probable demand to lessen the risks of surplus and increased expenditure on new plants that might be redundant from time to time based on demands.
-This will ensure that the limited quantities of steel products are sold in good prices (Halsall, 1998).
+This will ensure that the limited quantities of steel products are sold at good prices (Halsall, 1998).

-Technological spillover is also a byproduct of technological advancement of steel industry.
+Technological spillover is also a byproduct of technological advancement of the steel industry.
 Developing new steel products will help alleviate sales and operational costs during periods wherein steel is not in demand.
-Macsteel Service Centers USA for example, diversified its metal products that include carbon, stainless, aluminum products, tubing, and piping.
+Macsteel Service Centers USA, for example, diversified its metal products that include carbon, stainless, aluminum products, tubing, and piping.
 Not to mention its array of metal building products and specialty/ custom-made products (Macsteel, n.d.).
 Technological potentials of steel are continuously being explored and studied.
-These industrial potentials of steel benefit not just the company through probable increase in revenue but also the consumers, and the economy.
+These industrial potentials of steel benefit not just the company through a probable increase in revenue but also the consumers, and the economy.

-American steel is symbolic of the economic might of United States in the twentieth century.
+American steel is symbolic of the economic might of the United States in the twentieth century.
 From Andrew Carnegie to Henry Ford, American steel enabled men to make fortunes.
 Indeed, the steel industry is a crucial part of the United States history.